Takosaga/Takosaga/README.md

 ---

 ### [Competitive Analysis for UWE Bristol](https://github.com/Takosaga/fall_24/tree/main/bi_and_data_viz)

+Challenge: There are Guardian UK univerity ranking released every year, how can UWE improve and who should we target with our results compared versus UWE competitors?
+Results: UWE should market towards international students with it's ranking and employability comparison to it competitors.

 Developed an interactive dashboard to provide insights into business performance metrics.

 * Utilized Power BI to create visualizations for sales and marketing data.